near/pagoda-relayer-rs/README.md

    1. This will output something like: `Adding full access key = ed25519:GdsF992LXiwNiAGUtxL7VbcPBAckbYBZubF6fTYrVY5Q to your_relayer_account.testnet.
 Key added to account, but not stored locally.
 Transaction Id Bur9nJxos4f5cbibYXugZQQmZ4Uo2jsHYiVUwPT7AZMG Open the explorer for more info: https://www.nearblocks.io/txns/Bur9nJxos4f5cbibYXugZQQmZ4Uo2jsHYiVUwPT7AZMG`
 6. Repeat steps 4 & 5 until you have the desired number of keys.
 Anywhere between 5-20 full access keys added to the relayer account works for most cases.
 7. To double-check your keys were successfully added to the account run `near keys your_relayer_account.testnet` again, and you should see the newly added full access keys
-8. Copy public and private (secret) key contents of the newly generated keyfiles (Step 4.i.) into the json file (`your_relayer_account.testnet.json` in the example) in the `account_keys` directory.
-You will now have a list of jsons from json key files containing 3 entries: account_id, public_key, secret_key in the file.
+8. Copy public and private (secret) key contents of the newly generated keys output in steps 4, 5 into the json file (`your_relayer_account.testnet.json` in the example) in the `account_keys` directory.
+You will now have a list of jsons with each json containing 3 entries: account_id, public_key, secret_key in the file.
    1. NOTE: the `"account_id"` for all the keys will be your `your_relayer_account.testnet` account id since you added them to your account (not the implicit account ids from when the were generated)
 9. Make sure the `key_filename` in `config.toml` matches your (i.e. `"your_relayer_account.testnet.json"`) to the `keys_filenames` list in `config.toml`